County of Nice national football team

-The County of Nice National Football Team is a football team that represents the County of Nice.
+The County of Nice Football Team is a football team that represents the County of Nice.
 It is organized by the Countea de Nissa Football Association, established in April 2014.
 They are not affiliated with FIFA or UEFA, and therefore cannot compete for the FIFA World Cup or the UEFA European Championship.

 The County of Nice Football Team won the 2014 ConIFA World Football Cup in Östersund, Sweden.